Skip to main content

 Pedestrian and Bicycle Accidents

 Fort Collins has invested heavily in bike infrastructure, with over 280 miles of bike lanes and trails, making it one of Colorado's most bike-friendly cities.
-However, fatal pedestrian and bicycle accidents still occur, particularly at busy intersections along College Avenue, Harmony Road, and near the Colorado State University campus.
-Old Town Fort Collins sees significant pedestrian traffic, and accidents near CSU affect both students and residents.
-These vulnerable road users deserve justice when preventable accidents take their lives.
+Despite these efforts, fatal pedestrian and bicycle accidents continue to occur, particularly at busy intersections along College Avenue, Harmony Road, and near the Colorado State University campus.
+Old Town Fort Collins experiences significant pedestrian traffic, and accidents near CSU disproportionately affect students and residents alike.
+When preventable accidents take these vulnerable road users' lives, families have legal recourse under Colorado's Wrongful Death Act (C.R.S. § 13-21-201).
+Surviving spouses, children, and parents may pursue compensation within a two-year statute of limitations.
+Under current Colorado law, non-economic damages in wrongful death cases are capped at $2,125,000 as of 2025 (C.R.S. § 13-21-203).
+These families deserve justice and fair compensation for their irreplaceable loss and the preventable tragedy that altered their lives forever.

 Medical Malpractice in Fort Collins